Bonamia ostreae of Oysters

 Friedman, C.S., T. McDowell, J.M.
 Groff, J.T.
 Hollibaugh, D. Manzer and R.P.
 Hedrick.
 1989.
 Presence of Bonamia ostreae among populations of the European flat oyster, Ostrea edulis Linn‚, in California, USA.
 Journal of Shellfish Research 8: 133-137.

 Grizel, H. 1997.
-Les maladies des mollusques bivalves: risques et prévention.
-Revue Scientifique et Technique de l'Office International des Epizooties 16: 161-171.
+Les maladies des mollusques bivalves: risques and prévention.
+Revue Scientifique and Technique de l’Office International des Epizooties 16: 161-171.

 Grizel, H., E. Mialhe, D. Chagot, V. Boulo and E. Bachère.
 1988.
 Bonamiasis: A model study of diseases in marine molluscs.
 American Fisheries Society Special Publication 18: 1-4.

 Hartikainen, H., O.S.
 Ashford, C. Berney, B. Okamura, S.W.
 Feist, C. Baker-Austin, G.D.
 Stentiford and D. Bass.
 2014.
 Lineage-specific molecular probing reveals novel diversity and ecological partitioning of haplosporidians.
 The International Society for Microbial Ecology Journal (ISME J) 8: 177-186.